Skip to main content

 Pathways in detail Admission process

-Pathways for Inclusive Excellence (PIE) provides specialized curriculum and individualized support for talented students who need additional STEM and college preparation before they begin their engineering or computer science career.
+Pathways for Inclusive Excellence (PIE) was created to support talented Washington state students who need additional STEM support and college preparation before they begin their engineering or computer science careers.

 At the College of Engineering, we believe that building a workforce with diverse perspectives promotes engineering excellence and innovation for our common good.
-Some students have highly sought-after skills such as multilingualism, multicultural perspectives, and unique work and life experience yet have limited access to STEM education.
+Our students have highly sought-after skills such as multilingualism, multicultural perspectives, and unique experience yet have limited access to STEM education or need additional college preparation.

 Pathways